trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/setting-up-app.md

 Svelte uses Sass, which allows you to create powerful and simple CSS style sheets.
 These steps set up the style sheets for the application:

-1. Create a file in the `src/styles` folder named `index.scss` and paste in this code:
+1. Create a file in the `src/styles` folder (creating the folder if necessary) named `index.scss` and paste in this code:

    ```css
    @import url("https://fonts.googleapis.com/css2?family=Montserrat:wght@400;700&display=swap");